 f) The meeting agenda is adopted by the Full Members at the beginning of each meeting.

-g) In the course of a meeting, the Full Members may modify the order in which the agenda items are to be discussed.
+g) In the course of a meeting, the Commission Chair may modify the order in which the agenda items are to be discussed.

 h) The Commission Chair is responsible for posting the meeting minutes on the ARHC webpage following the meeting.

-i) At the discretion of the Commission Chair, acting as host, a “Science forum” and/or “Stakeholder forum” may be organized in connection with a meeting with an open invitation to Full Members, Associate Members, and representatives of local communities, experts, guests, and others.
+i) At the discretion of the Commission Chair, a “Science forum” and/or “Stakeholder forum” may be organized in connection with a meeting with an open invitation to Full Members, Associate Members, and representatives of local communities, experts, guests, and others.
 Overall coordination of the event rests with the Commission Chair.

 j) At the discretion of the Full Members, participation in Commission meetings or portions of meetings may be limited.